-You might chose to make your mix slightly more dynamic than the mastered reference tracks to compensate for any compression and limiting that might be applied to your mix during mastering.
+You might choose to make your mix slightly more dynamic than the mastered reference tracks to compensate for any compression and limiting that might be applied to your mix during mastering.

 When you listen to your reference track and you compare it to your own music, it can be difficult to put your finger on what changes you need to make.
-The one-of-a-kind Trinity Display uses intelligent algorithms to show you how the balance and punch of your track compares to your reference.
-You can create from 1 to 5 moveable frequency bands in the Trinity Display.
-Each band gives you a specific reading of how the punch and balance of your track compares to the punch and balance of your reference in the corresponding frequency band.
+The Trinity Display uses intelligent algorithms to show you how the frequency balance, stereo width, and punch of your track compares to your reference.

-If the Level Line in the low frequency band is lower than the central 0dB line, you may choose to increase the volume of your kick and bass.
-Alternatively, you may decide that adding EQ boosts to the low end of your bass elements might be a better option to get your low frequencies sounding more comparable to your reference.
+If the Level Line in the low-frequency range is lower than the central 0dB line, you may choose to decrease the volume of your kick and bass.
+Alternatively, you may decide that introducing EQ cuts to the low end of your bass elements might be a better option to get your low frequencies sounding more comparable to your reference.

-If the Level Line in the high frequencies is above the central line, you might decide to reduce the volume of your hi-hats, cymbals and sweeping effects.
-Alternatively, you may decide to create some EQ cuts to reduce the high end energy to make the high frequency energy comparable to your reference.
+If the Level Line in the high frequencies is above the central line, you might decide to increase the volume of your hi-hats, cymbals, and sweeping effects.
+Alternatively, you may decide to add some EQ boosts to increase the high-end energy to make it comparable to your reference.

 The Stereo Width shows you how wide the audio is across the entire frequency range of either the original track you’re working on or your reference.